mattermost/docs/source/overview/features.rst

 Features Overview
 ============================

-This page gives an overview of some of the features available in Mattermost Team Edition and Enterprise Edition.
+This page gives an overview of some of the features available in Mattermost Team and Enterprise Editions.

 Team Edition Features
 ----------------------------------------------